-If we do not dismiss your case but say no to all or part of your Level 1 appeal, you can go on to a Level 2 appeal.
-The Level 2 appeal is conducted by an independent review organization that is not connected to us.
-(Appeals for medical services and Part B drugs will be automatically sent to the independent review organization for a Level 2 appeal - you do not need to do anything.
-For Part D drug appeals, if we say no to all or part of your appeal you will need to ask for a Level 2 appeal.
-Part D appeals are discussed further in Section 6 of this chapter).
+If we say no to all or part of your Level 1 appeal for medical care, your appeal will automatically go on to a Level 2 appeal conducted by an independent review organization that is not connected to us.

+□You do not need to do anything to start a Level 2 appeal.
+Medicare rules require we automatically send your appeal for medical care to Level 2 if we do not fully agree with your Level 1 appeal. $\square$ See Section 5.4 of this chapter for more information about Level 2 appeals. □For Part D drug appeals, if we say no to all or part of your appeal, you will need to ask for a Level 2 appeal.
+Part D appeals are discussed further in Section 6 of this chapter.
 If you are not satisfied with the decision at the Level 2 appeal, you may be able to continue through additional levels of appeal (Section 9 in this chapter explains the Level 3, 4, and 5 appeals processes).

-Section 4.2 How to get help when you are asking for a coverage decision or making an appeal

-Here are resources if you decide to ask for any kind of coverage decision or appeal a decision:

-□ You can call us at Customer Service.

-- □ You can get free help from your State Health Insurance Assistance Program. - □ Your doctor can make a request for you.
-If your doctor helps with an appeal past Level 2, they will need to be appointed as your representative.
-Please call Customer Service and ask for the "Appointment of Representative" form.
-(The form is also available on Medicare's website at www.cms.gov/Medicare/CMS-Forms/CMSForms/downloads/cms1696.pdf.)

-- For medical care or Part B prescription drugs, your doctor can request a coverage decision or a Level 1 appeal on your behalf.
-If your appeal is denied at Level 1, it will be automatically forwarded to Level 2. - For Part D prescription drugs, your doctor or other prescriber can request a coverage decision or a Level 1 appeal on your behalf.
-If your Level 1 appeal is denied your doctor or prescriber can request a Level 2 appeal. - □ You can ask someone to act on your behalf.
-If you want to, you can name another person to act for you as your "representative" to ask for a coverage decision or make an appeal. - If you want a friend, relative, or another person to be your representative, call Customer Service and ask for the "Appointment of Representative" form.
-(The form is also available on Medicare's website at www.cms.gov/Medicare/CMS-Forms/CMS-Forms/downloads/cms1696.pdf .)
-The form gives that person permission to act on your behalf.
-It must be signed by you and by the person who you would like to act on your behalf.
-You must give us a copy of the signed form. - ^o While we can accept an appeal request without the form, we cannot begin or complete our review until we receive it.
-If we do not receive the form within 44 calendar days after receiving your appeal request (our deadline for making a decision on your appeal), your appeal request will be dismissed.
-If this happens, we will send you a written notice explaining your right to ask the independent review organization to review our decision to dismiss your appeal. - □ You also have the right to hire a lawyer.
-You may contact your own lawyer, or get the name of a lawyer from your local bar association or other referral service.
-There are also groups that will give you free legal services if you qualify.
-However, you are not required to hire a lawyer to ask for any kind of coverage decision or appeal a decision.

-Section 4.3 Which section of this chapter gives the details for your situation?

-There are four different situations that involve coverage decisions and appeals.
-Since each situation has different rules and deadlines, we give the details for each one in a separate section:
+Section 4.2 How to get help when you are asking for a coverage decision or making an appeal Here are resources i you decide to ask for any kind of coverage decision or appeal a decision: □You can call us a at Customer Service. □You can get free help from your State Health Insurance Assistance Program. will need to be ap "Appointment of make a request for you.
+If your doctor helps with an appeal past Level 2, they pointed as your representative.
+Please call Customer Service and ask for the Representative" form.
+(The form is also available on Medicare's website at edicare/CMS-Forms/CMSForms/downloads/cms1696.pdf.) are or Part B prescription drugs, your doctor can request a coverage decision peal on your behalf.
+If your appeal is denied at Level 1, it will be automatically evel 2. decision or a L scription drugs, your doctor or other prescriber can request a coverage evel 1 appeal on your behalf.
+If your Level 1 appeal is denied your doctor or request a Level 2 appeal. neone to act on your behalf.
+If you want to, you can name another person to ur "representative" to ask for a coverage decision or make an appeal.
+Service and as Medicare's we gives that pers Medicare/CMS-Forms/CMS-Forms/downloads/cms1696.pdf.)
+The form on permission to act on your behalf.
+It must be signed by you and by the would like to act on your behalf.
+You must give us a copy of the signed form. review until we your appeal re request will be accept an appeal request without the form, we cannot begin or complete our receive it.
+If we do not receive the form within 44 calendar days after receiving quest (our deadline for making a decision on your appeal), your appeal dismissed.
+If this happens, we will send you a written notice explaining your independent review organization to review our decision to dismiss your a lawyer from you give you free lega the right to hire a lawyer.
+You may contact your own lawyer, or get the name of our local bar association or other referral service.
+There are also groups that will all services if you qualify.
+However, you are not required to hire a lawyer to of coverage decision or appeal a decision.
+Section 4.3 Which section of this chapter gives the details for your situation? ent situations that involve coverage decisions and appeals.
+Since each at rules and deadlines, we give the details for each one in a separate section: